cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/headers.md

 ### Request headers

-* `CF-Connecting-IP`: In same zone Worker subrequests, the value of `CF-Connecting-IP` reflects the value of `x-real-ip` (the client’s IP). `x-real-ip` can be altered by the user in their Worker script.
+* `CF-Connecting-IP`: In same-zone Worker subrequests, the value of `CF-Connecting-IP` reflects the value of `x-real-ip` (the client’s IP). `x-real-ip` can be altered by the user in their Worker script.

     In cross-zone subrequests from one Cloudflare customer zone to another Cloudflare customer zone, the `CF-Connecting-IP` value will be set to the Worker client IP address `'2a06:98c0:3600::103'` for security reasons.